 Merely redistributing existing income from workers to capitalists by lowering wages has no systematic effect on aggregate demand and employment.
 The lower wages mean workers are cheaper for firms to hire, but demand for consumption goods may be reduced.
 So is there more or less impetus for firms to undertake production of consumption goods?
 Is there more or less impetus for firms to undertake production of investment goods that will increase the capacity to produce consumption goods in the future?
 The answers to these questions are indeterminate.
 A mere redistribution of income (from wages to profits or vice versa) has no systematic effect on output and employment.

 The bottom line is there are not enough jobs.
-One person may be able to get an existing job ahead of somebody else by offering to work for less pay or under worse conditions, but this does not alter the aggregate level of employment and unemployment in a predictable way.
+One person may be able to get an existing job ahead of somebody else by offering to work for less pay, but this does not alter the aggregate level of employment and unemployment in a predictable way.
 It may cause employment to increase.
 Then again, it might cause it to decrease.
 For instance, redistributing income to capitalists might simply encourage saving and reduce the level of private spending.
 If so, there will be a multiplied contraction in output and employment.

 Unemployment occurs when all of us in aggregate (the non-government) try to save more and spend less than is consistent with full employment given the government’s fiscal settings.
 The government is uniquely positioned to solve the problem because its spending injects extra demand and financial assets into the economy.
-Its spending adds financial assets in the form of additional bank balances.
-These have no offset within the non-government.
-They are the government’s liability, which a currency-issuing government can cover without difficulty (see here and here).
+Its spending adds financial assets in the form of additional reserve balances.
+These have no offset within the non-government sector.
+They are the government’s liability, which a currency-issuing government can cover without difficulty.
 The enhanced financial wealth gives the rest of us greater capacity to spend and save; more spending power.
 Net saving desires can then be realized alongside higher output and employment.
 When government chooses not to do this, there is unemployment.
 That is why it can be said to be a government policy choice.

-By injecting additional spending power into the system, the government can render our spending and saving behavior consistent with higher output.
+By injecting additional financial assets into the system, the government can render our spending and saving behavior consistent with higher output.
 That would eliminate the greater part of mass unemployment, and can happen the moment we put our collective foot down and insist on it.

-Second, as the economy gets very close to *true* full employment (meaning 2% unemployment to allow for frictional factors), inflationary pressures are likely to emerge.
-To achieve true full employment alongside low and stable inflation, a job-guarantee program would need to be integrated into the institutional structure of the economy to act as an automatic stabilizer and nominal price anchor.
+Second, as the economy gets close to full employment, inflationary pressures are likely to emerge.
+To eliminate involuntary unemployment completely while maintaining low and stable inflation, a job-guarantee program would need to be integrated into the institutional structure of the economy to act as an automatic stabilizer and nominal price anchor.
 In the absence of a job guarantee, price stability can only be achieved through the deliberate maintenance of some unemployment.
 Governments of the neoliberal period have tended to take that latter choice.